gethyas/images.gethyas.com/content/docs/start-here/getting-started.md

   noindex: false # false (default) or true
 ---

-Images is the official images integration for the [Hyas](https://gethyas.com/) framework.
+Images is the official images integration for the [Thulite](https://thulite.io/) framework.
 This guide will help you get started with Images already installed.
-See the [manual setup instructions](/docs/start-here/manual-setup/) to add Images to an existing Hyas project.
+See the [manual setup instructions](/docs/start-here/manual-setup/) to add Images to an existing Thulite project.

 ## Quick start

-To follow this guide, you'll need an existing Hyas project with Images installed.
+To follow this guide, you'll need an existing Thulite project with Images installed.

 ### Check if Images is installed